chicio/chicio.github.io/_drafts/2019-06-15-google-play-store-publish-pwa.md

 {% include blog-lazy-image.html description="pwa app create project" width="1500" height="1236" src="/assets/images/posts/pwa-app-01-create-project.jpg" %}

-Then I added the TWA support as a dependecy of the app.
+Then I added the TWA support as a dependency of the app.
 The TWA implementation is contained inside the custom tabs client library published on [Jitpack](https://jitpack.io/ "Jitpack") (because unfortunately at the moment of this writing the custom tabs client library contained inside Jetpack doesn't have the TWA support).
 So I added Jitpack as repository to the project level gradle file.
-Then I added the custom tabs client library as dependecy inside the module gradle file.
-This last dependecy points to the custom tabs client library published on github and exposed through Jitpack.
+Then I added the custom tabs client library as dependency inside the module gradle file.
+This last dependency points to the custom tabs client library published on github and exposed through Jitpack.
 I had also to specify a specific commit hash in order to be sure that the library version downloaded contains the TWA support.

 {% include blog-lazy-image.html description="pwa app jitpack" width="1500" height="889" src="/assets/images/posts/pwa-app-02-jitpack-configuration.jpg" %}
 {% include blog-lazy-image.html description="pwa app custom tab library" width="1500" height="889" src="/assets/images/posts/pwa-app-03-java8-and-custom-tab-dependecies.jpg" %}

-After the depencies setup I added the TWA Activity.
+After the dependencies setup I added the TWA Activity.
 To do this I just had to modify the Android app manifest file by declaring a new TWA activity inside it.
 For the readers that are not mobile developer, the Android app manifest is a file contained in all the Android apps.
 Its main function is to present essential information about the application to the Android system including:

 * the Java package of the app
 * the components of the app including activities, services, broadcast receivers, and content providers that the app is composed of